ECHO's Intern Program equips agricultural change agents with the skills and practical experience needed

 ECHO internships are 14 months long.
 Interns are paid a small monthly stipend and also receive basic health insurance* and housing.
-ECHO internships are open to both single or married applicants (married applicants should choose one individual to be the primary applicant). *The basic health insurance is at no cost to the primary applicant, but if including dependents, such as a spouse or children, there will be an additional cost for insurance.
+ECHO internships are open to both single or married applicants. *The basic health insurance is at no cost to the primary applicant, but if including dependents, such as a spouse or children, there will be an additional cost for insurance.

-We equip 8 interns each year with 2 interns arriving in January, 2 in April, 2 in July, and 2 in October.
+We equip eight interns each year, with two interns arriving in January, two in April, two in July, and two in October.

-Applicants should have a Bachelor's level degree (or equivalent work experience), US citizenship or work permit, and be able to fulfill the duties required.
+Applicants should have a Bachelor's level degree (or equivalent work experience), US citizenship, US permanent residence or work permit, and be able to fulfill the duties required.

 We want to equip people to help small-scale farmers around the world.

 When choosing interns we consider things such as: international experience, work history, career direction, skills, relevant classes, and motivation.